alvisf/cryptrixv2/README.md

 ### Checkout : https://flamboyant-ramanujan-fa1e84.netlify.app/
 ## Task

-A Registration website (reactive to cursur). which can be hosted with github hosting site. you can add your own firebase to act as a database.
+A Registration website which is reactive to the cursor.
+Hosted with GitHub hosting site.
+Used firebase to act as a database.

 ## Technology Stack

-This consist of only the web page build with JavaScript, HTML and CSS.
+This consist of only the web page builds with JavaScript, HTML and CSS.

-The backend wihich send email conformation is made with Spring JAVA.
+The microservice will send email confirmation made in Spring JAVA.

-Firebase FireStone is used as a database.
+Firebase FireStone for the database.

 ## Advantages

-No need to run it on a server.
+Does not need a server

-## What I have learnt
+## Lessons Learnt

 - Create a serverless application.
-- How to use NOSQL in realtime
+- How to use NoSQL in realtime
-- Depoying application
+- Deploying application

 ![Alt Text](https://media.giphy.com/media/Rjke13oBKgJ3cyimBi/giphy.gif)